 Spooky Trails: National Trust and other woodland societies offer fang-tastic Halloween themed trails under moonlight.
 Find creepy bugs, discover haunting happenings, or grab popcorn for an unnerving movie night under the stars.

 Creepy CarnEvils: If you're a family of thrill-seekers, you might pop to a pop-up carnival and hitch a ride on a ghost train, dodge ghouls on the bumper cars, or bag yourself a boo-tiful prize hooking a duck.

 Alarming Illuminations: Avoid the shadows and save yourself from darkness this Halloween as you creep by and around a spectrum of lights, colours and oversized pumpkins, spiders and other flashing delights at a local light show.

 Dreadful Drama: The world is a stage this Halloween, and there are a range of fright fest productions being held to commemorate the monster in the closet, scarecrows in corn fields and witches and their cauldrons.

 Monster Mash: All hooked up on candy, there's no better place for kids to release energy than a full moon dance, with classic horror tracks, blood punch to quench your thirst, and a chance to dress in your scary best.

 Do you remember how thrilling it was to dress in the scariest costume you could find before heading out into the lamp-lit streets of your quiet neighbourhood?
 Candy bag in hand, you take in the decor of local homes: pumpkins on doorsteps and eerie illuminations hanging on walls.
 It takes time plucking the courage to knock on a stranger's door to silently squeal out the phrase 'trick or treat'.
 Of course, you're always greeted with Halloween cheers and treats to start your eve with an adrenaline rush.

-Trick or treat can be a blast or a way for children and their parents to spend some quality time together.
+Trick or treat can be a blast or a way for children and parents to spend quality time together.
 It inspires children to develop communication and creative skills where the reward is a delicious treat.